janexner/site-infrastructure-tests/README.md

 The suite can be used to test parts of the site infrastructure that are important for whatever your Analytics/Marketing team ads on top of it using the tag management system.

-Running this suite as a regression tests effectively prevents dev from pulling the gound from under analytics feet.
+Running this suite as a regression tests effectively prevents dev from pulling the ground from under analytics feet.

 For suggestions on how to set this up, refer to these articles:
 - Raspberry Pi + Jenkins: https://webanalyticsfordevelopers.com/2017/03/07/automating-tests/,
 - Mac: https://webanalyticsfordevelopers.com/2017/01/03/wanna-test-mac-edition/, and
 - Windows: https://webanalyticsfordevelopers.com/2016/06/07/wanna-test-heres-how/

+Also check the latest update: http://webanalyticsfordevelopers.com/2017/07/18/automated-testing-blocking-tracking/

+*Note*: the test framework does no longer use PhantomJS.

 ## How it works